-Chris Precht, a partner at the firm, says: ‘Our cities are an assembly of steel, concrete and glass.
-If you walk through the city and suddenly see a tower made of wood and plants, it will create an interesting contrast.
-The warm, natural appearance of wood and the plants growing on its facade bring the building to life and that could be a model for environmentally friendly developments and sustainable extensions of our urban landscape.’
+“Our cities are an assembly of steel, concrete and glass,” Chris Precht of Studio Precht said in a statement.
+“If you walk through the city and suddenly see a tower made of wood and plants, it will create an interesting contrast.
+The warm, natural appearance of wood and the plants growing on its facade bring the building to life, and that could be a model for environmentally friendly developments and sustainable extensions of our urban landscape.”

-Precht’s co-partner Dayong Sun says: ‘Elements of a building like wires and copper will be a scarce resources in future.
-To demolish a tower in an conventional way, buries most valuable elements of a building.
-To think about down-constructing a tower secures for a sustainable life-cycle of a building.’
+“Elements of a building like wires and copper will be scarce resources in the future,” says Dayong Sun, who also worked with Precht on the project.
+“To demolish a tower in a conventional way buries most valuable elements of a building.
+To think about down-constructing a tower secures for a sustainable life cycle of a building.”

 The eco tower block will also incorporate substantial terraces where shrubs, veg patches and even trees will be planted, which will not only help with the immediate ventilation of the building but also provide fresher air for the Toronto community in general.